 Understand Cultural Norms

 In Turkey, polite behavior can go a long way.
-For example, it’s customary to remove your shoes when entering someone’s home or a mosque.
+For example, it’s customary to remove your shoes when entering someone’s home and when entering mosque prayer areas.
 Learning a bit about local customs and etiquette can make your interactions smoother and more pleasant.

 Rely On English-Speaking Locals